What to do if your baby has torticollis

-- Position your baby in their crib so that they have to turn their head to the tight side to look at you when you approach.
+- Position your baby in their crib so that they have to turn their head to the right side to look at you when you approach.

 - Place toys on the side of your baby’s tight muscle or right above your baby’s head.
 Mobiles are excellent for helping your baby look up with their heads in the middle and mirrors and colorful musical toys placed on the sides of the crib can help encourage head turning.